yodertv/Reminders/README.md

 Credit to Angular, Bootstrap, Express, Glyphicons, Node, MongoDB, and Passport.
 Hosted by Vercel, Google APIs, and [MongoDB Atlas](https://cloud.mongodb.com).

-This SaaS [Reminders App](https://reminders.yodercode.com) manages a user defined set of task lists.
-I use it instead of the weekly paper task lists that I used to keep.
-This will likely be more interesting as an example of a fully working cloud hosted three tier application with make scripts and deployment instructions written entirely in Java Script and HTML.
+This simple [Reminders App](https://reminders.yodercode.com) manages a user defined set of task lists.
+It can be used instead of paper.
+More interesting as an example of a fully working cloud hosted, OAuth authenticated, three tier application with build and deployment instructions.
+The development history shows a journey across PaaS services over time as a hobbiest.
+Developed in Java Script and HTML.

 ![alt text](./lib/img/RemindersApp.png "Reminder App")